1CM69/Tri-Bahtinov_Grabber/README.md

 Written in C# using Microsoft Visual Studio 2017

-Based on the Bahtinov grabber created by the late Niels Noordhoek.
+Based on the Bahtinov grabber created by the late Niels Noordhoek - blog here: http://www.njnoordhoek.com/

 The source code was secured by Wytse Jan Posthumus, here: https://github.com/wytsep/bahtinov-grabber